secvisogram/csaf-cms-backend/documents/architecture-decisions.md

   information about users and roles
 - The **User Management** provides user information to the Keycloak server
-- The **React Client** is a Single Page Application that runs in the browser It uses the CSAF-Backend to save and retrieve CSAF Advisories It uses the CSAF-Validator to validate CSAF Advisories
+- The **React Client** is a Single Page Application that runs in the browser It uses the **CSAF-Backend** to save and retrieve CSAF advisories It uses the **CSAF-Validator** to validate CSAF advisories

 ### Integration keycloak

 - Keycloak is used as Oauth2-Proxy that serves as a proxy to the backend for all Request that need authentication
-- The CSAF-Backend and the CSAF-Validator don’t have to implement the necessary OAuth flows and therefor don’t need to manage the access tokens.
+- The CSAF-Backend and the CSAF-Validator don’t have to implement the necessary OAuth flows and therefore don’t need to manage the access tokens.
 - The Oauth2-Proxy uses Keycloak to get the authentication Information
 - Keycloak gets the user and role information from LDAP
 - User management is done in LDAP, Keycloak handles the login